James Hunt: Formula Three

 In 1969, Hunt raced in Formula Three with a budget, provided by Gowrings of Reading, which bought a Merlyn Mark 11A.
 Gowrings intended to run the car in the final two races of 1968.
 Hunt won several races and achieved regular high-placed finishes, which led to the British Guild of Motoring Writers awarding him a Grovewood Award as one of the three drivers judged to have promising careers.

 Hunt was involved in a controversial incident with Dave Morgan during a battle for second position in the Formula Three Daily Express Trophy race at Crystal Palace on 3 October 1970.
 Having banged wheels earlier in a very closely fought race, Morgan attempted to pass Hunt on the outside of South Tower Corner on the final lap, but instead the cars collided and crashed out of the race.
 Hunt's car came to rest in the middle of the track, minus two wheels.
-Hunt got out, ran over to Morgan and furiously pushed him to the ground, which earned him severe official disapproval.
+He got out, ran over to Morgan and furiously pushed him to the ground, which earned him severe official disapproval.
 Both men were summoned by the RAC and after hearing evidence from other drivers, Hunt was cleared by a tribunal and Morgan was given a 12-month suspension of his racing licence, but was subsequently allowed to progress to Formula Atlantic in 1971.
 Hunt later met with John Hogan and racing driver Gerry Birrell to obtain sponsorship from Coca-Cola.

 Hunt's career continued in the works March team for 1972.
 His first race at Mallory Park saw him finish third, but he was told by race officials he had been excluded from the results, as his engine was deemed to be outside the regulations.
 The car, however, passed tests at the next two races at Brands Hatch.
 In these races, Hunt finished fourth and fifth respectively.
 He collided with two cars at Oulton Park but finished third at Mallory Park after a long duel with Roger Williamson.
 The cars did not appear at Zandvoort, but Hunt still attended the race as a spectator.

 In May 1972, it was announced by the team that he had been dropped from the STP-March Formula 3 team and replaced by Jochen Mass.
 When Hunt attempted to contact March, he was unable to get any response from his employers.
 Hunt decided to consult Chris Marshall, his former team manager, who explained that a spare car was available.
 This followed a period characterised by a series of mechanical failures.
 Hunt decided, against the express instructions of March director Max Mosley, to race at Monaco in a March from a different team.
 This had been vacated by driver Jean-Claude Alzerat, after Hunt's own March had first broken down and then been hit by another competitor in a practice lap.